zazuko/clownface-io/README.md

 * Resolve resources with multiple strategies
   1. Configured endpoints.
   2. Configured proxies to dereference.
-  3. Dereference on HTTP/S,
+  3. Dereference on HTTP/S.
-  4. Look for void with SPARQL endpoint).
+  4. Look for void with SPARQL endpoint.
 * Writing to different places (SPARQL endpoint, GraphStore, Serializations).